-- Describes the transport policy. - Describes the transport programmes investigated and implemented in the previous year (where applicable) and current barriers to implementation (where applicable). - Provides evidence that opportunities to improve transport efficiency or reduce transportrelated carbon emissions have been reviewed and discussed by senior management on a regular basis (at least annually).
+- Describes the transport programmes investigated and implemented in the previous year (where applicable) and current barriers to implementation (where applicable). - Provides evidence that opportunities to improve transport efficiency or reduce transportrelated carbon emissions have been reviewed and discussed by senior management on a regular basis (at least annually).